Home Tips How to starch a skirt

 Starch a satin skirt

-Atlas is a fairly dense material, so the starching procedure is more stringent, although not very different from the previous ones.
+Satin is a fairly dense material, so the starching procedure is more stringent, although not very different from the previous ones.

 1. We immerse the washed and dried satin item completely in the starch solution.